frontenddogma/css-optimization-basics/manuscript/mindsets.md

 As such, keeping things simple requires that we thoroughly understand our field—the core technologies, first and foremost, but everything in between and to the sides as well.
 And it means economy of motion, because we don’t want to engage in something we don’t need to do.

-As a mindset, keeping it simple is truly grandiose, and you may not want to pick up a book on minimalism but rather one about focus—one of my recommendations is Gary Keller’s [_The One Thing_](https://www.the1thing.com/).
+As a mindset, keeping it simple is truly grandiose.
+To dive deeper, you may not need to start with a book on simplicity or minimalism, but rather one about focus—my recommendation is Gary Keller’s [_The One Thing_](https://www.the1thing.com/).

 ## Automate